 You could use your favorite grain-free chocolate cupcake or muffin recipe or if you don’t need grain free you might like my gluten-free vegan chocolate cupcakes.
 The ding dong cake is just a dense muffin/cupcake cut in half.

-Do you love grain-free recipes?
-You might like my Paleo Chocolate Chip Muffins or my Grain-Free Banana Everything Bars.
-Both are grain-free and use minimal ingredients.
 If you make these grain-free triple chocolate ding dongs please stop back by and let me know what you think.
 If you have a question please leave me a comment and I will get back to you.

 For the ding dong cake: